dojo-center/dojo-center.github.io/docs/Belt-Request.md

   * Sufficient: belt-claim-verified-formatting
   * Deficient: belt-claim-correct-formatting

-If a Deficiency Flag (red label) appears, the request will have 30 days to be ironed out.
-If that time has passed and the belt claim is not able to clear, it will be closed.
-If at a later time the impediments have been cleared a fresh pull request can be submitted or the pull request can be re-opened.
+If a Deficiency Flag (red label) appears, engage a sensei to align on a path forward.

 #### New Belt Claim